dongra02/sei-project-1/README.md

 A functional challenge I encountered involved animating a 'div' based on conditional logic.
 I had created the animation as a CSS class, which could be added/removed from the 'div'.
 The challenge was that once added, I could not re-add to fire the animation when desired.
 Removing it and adding it in the same function was not a solution as once the function returned the final state would not be changed.
 I finally realized a setTimeout would do the trick.

-One more notable challenge was validating neighbors & tracking those that had been 'checked' Though many cells had the full 8 neighbors, I needed to ensure I was validating them before the script would check for the presense of a 'poo' to avoid any undefined issues.
+One more notable challenge was validating neighbors & tracking those that had been 'checked.'
+Though many cells had the full 8 neighbors, I needed to ensure I was validating them before the script would check for the presense of a 'poo' to avoid any undefined issues.
 In addition, I needed to note which cells had been checked or my recursive check feature would lead to a Stack Overflow.
+## Win
+I was able to use recursion in the primary function of the game, (paste code here).
+On each click, I needed the process to recursively:
+1. Check the valid neighbors of a cell for a 'poo'
+2. Tally the number containing 'poos'
+3. Color code that number
+4. Insert that into the target cell innerHTML
+5. Repeat on any neighboring cell that had no neighboring cells containing 'poos' and had not already been checked.